- Waste Minimization & Recycling Management

 Water management at QAIA may prove more complex after considering the impact of climate change on available water resources.
 Consequently, prudent management plans must be developed to meet future water demands.

 Within this context, systematic actions at QAIA are required to manage both water demand and water supply.
 On the demand side, the concept of water conservation must be promoted and implemented via the controlled and efficient use and reuse of water, among other measures.
 For instance, demand management focuses on reducing water consumption by utilizing related smart technologies, such as water-saving devices and air-cooling systems that do not use water cooling towers.
-The main objective of demand management is to minimize the need for water supply and wastewater treatment, both of which are associated with high costs and may be environmentally detrimental.
+The main objective of demand management is to minimize the need for water supply and wastewater treatment.
 On the other hand, supply management is related to the search for alternative water resources, including rainwater harvesting that may be used for non-potable activities like firefighting, air-cooling systems, fire training and road sweepers.

-Accordingly, in 2019, Airport International Group collaborated with the University of Jordan to conduct an assessment study on current water management schemes to identify best water management alternatives that would ensure smooth operations at QAIA without creating a negative impact, such as groundwater depletion and pollution.
+Airport International Group collaborated with a Jordanian University to conduct an assessment study on current water management schemes to identify the best water management alternatives to ensure smooth operations at QAIA without creating a negative impact, such as groundwater depletion and pollution.

-- Switching from potable water to reclaimed water for the irrigation of certain areas.
+· Switching from potable water to reclaimed water for the irrigation of specific areas.